Château de Vendeuvre

 The Château de Vendeuvre (/fr/) is situated in the commune of Vendeuvre, near to Lisieux in Normandy.
 Classed as a Historic Monument both for its exterior and interior, Vendeuvre is a prototypical aristocratic Norman country house.
 It was opened to the public in 1983.
+The gardens were classified as a Jardins remarquables by the Ministry of Culture and the Comité des Parcs et Jardins de France in 2004.